nusco/cuukie/README.markdown

     cucumber --format cuukie CUUKIE_SERVER=http://my.server:4570

-## Cuukie Vision

-Right now, Cuukie is not any more useful than Cucumber's own HTML formatter.
-My plan is to make it more dynamic.
-You'll be able to see your steps as they run, just like you do with the default command-line formatter - but on a web page.
-Cuukie wants to be a good choice both when you want to run Cucumber tests locally, and when you want to show Cucumber tests on your build machine.
+This stuff is useful if you want to put the Cuukie server on your build machine.

+For more options:

+    cuukie --server

+Enjoy!

 ## License

 MIT License.
 Copyright (c) 2011 Paolo "Nusco" Perrotta.
-I ripped a few lines of code off Cucumber's HTML formatter.
+I also ripped a few lines of code off Cucumber's HTML formatter.